ksukrit/Experiments/README.md

-Repo to store all random experimentations with different tools
+Repo to store all small and large experimentations with different tools and languages